So the time has come and you’re wondering what on earth you’ve let yourself in for!

 The run-up to race week

 If you want to avoid running round specialist shops like a headless chicken, then a bit of advance online shopping is useful.
-There are a few bits of kit that will be useful for race day that you won’t have needed for your training.
+There are a few bits of kit that will be useful for race day that you won’t have needed for your training such as cooking and camping equipment.

 Put together a kit list so you are sure you have everything you need for the day.
 It’s also useful to include food in this list so you can work out how much you’ll actually need.
 If you don’t want to make your own, then here’s ours: